-b.
+c.
 Implementing revisions to CFR 29.30 (AA/EEO requirements)

 Josh Johnson reported that the Bureau projects the revisions will be fully implemented by January 2020.
-Some minor revisions have been implemented under an emergency administrative rule; all other revisions and the final version are being finalized by the state legislature and the Governor's Office.
+Some minor revisions have been implemented under an emergency administrative rule; he final version are being finalized by the state legislature and the Governor's Office.

 Josh clarified that the minor revisions that have been implemented, such as the non-discrimination pledge, will not have a substantial state or local effect because sponsors already have the same or very similar policies in place.
 Other minor revisions will continue to be implemented through the year.
 The Bureau will have further guidance on specific changes and their effects at the fall meeting.